paulad8/ColourVerse/README.md

 To create a website with a single main page displaying randomly selected images removed from a separate portfolio page.

 ### PROJECT CONCEPT
-Art Space is an interactive, visually appealling online gallery that showcases a selection of pioneering artists, their artworks, and the movements they belong to.
+Art Space is an interactive, visually appealing online gallery that showcases a selection of pioneering artists, their artworks, and the movements they belong to.
 It offers an intuitive way for users to explore and discover art through search functionality, detailed artist and artwork pages, and categorised movements.
 The platform prioritises:
 - A clean and consistent design aligned with modern web standards.
 - Responsive layouts to ensure a seamless experience across devices.
 - Efficient search capabilities for users to find information by artist, movement or medium.